Ada-Developers-Academy/core-unit-2/data-in-tables/data-in-tables.md

   - Minimum Number of Hours
   - Resources Needed
   - Will My Friend Milly Join Me?
-- The _attributes_ are labeled in the header row
+- The _attributes_ are labeled in the header

 ## Using Tables Like a Computer Scientist